 We begin to settle down to a more harmonised way of being, not just during the meditation, but throughout our day.

-Our levels of cortisol and other key stress chemicals fall.
+Our levels of cortisol and crucial other stress chemicals fall.
 Our production of happy hormones increases.
 Our vagus nerve, so essential to keeping us calm and relaxed, is more regularly stimulated which means we are much more resistant to unnecessary stress, and our recovery times are much faster.

 When we process our stresses and achieve more integrated states of brainwave coherence, we become free to perceive more clearly and expansively.
 It is almost as if we buy ourselves a couple of extra seconds in which to have more thinking and reaction time.